-Our Government will advance the development of the livestock subsector by ensuring quality breeding stock and rebuilding the herds of cattle and pigs and flocks of sheep and goats.
+- 4.26 Our Government will advance the development of the livestock subsector by ensuring quality breeding stock and rebuilding the herds of cattle and pigs and flocks of sheep and goats.
 We will seek to enforce existing regulations for the slaughter of animals, and will improve animal health and food safety.
-The Government will place the hinterland livestock industry on a scientific footing, with the aim of expanding domestic consumption and meeting international demand for organic beef.

-The contribution of the fisheries sector to Gross Domestic Product (GDP) has declined consistently.
-This Government will direct efforts toward the promotion of sustainable inland fisheries and aquaculture by supporting our fishermen in rebuilding cooperatives and simplifying the licensed system for artisanal fishing.
+The Government will place the hinterland livestock industry on a scientific footing, with the aim of expanding domestic consumption and meeting international demand for organic beef. - 4.27 Mr. Speaker, the contribution of the fisheries sector to GDP has declined consistently.
+This Government will direct efforts toward the promotion of sustainable inland fisheries and aquaculture by supporting our fishermen in rebuilding cooperatives and simplifying the license system for artisanal fishing.
 Additionally, fisheries officers will be placed in every region in Guyana so as to provide support to our farmers.
-A thriving fishing industry is important for our people and this industry will be revived under this new Government.

-Today, our farmers are more at risk from climate change events than ever before and concerted efforts will be made to improve the environment in which they operate.
+A thriving fishing industry is important for our people and this industry will be revived under this new Government. - 4.28 Mr. Speaker, today, our farmers are more at risk from climate change events than ever before and concerted efforts will be made to improve the environment in which they operate.
 In this regard, we will ensure that the Agriculture Disaster Management Plan, which was launched in 2013, is implemented.
 This will see the enhancement of the Hydrometeorological Early Warning Systems (EWS), in order to ensure proactive mitigation, preparedness and responses on behalf of the farmers.
-A package of climate-smart agriculture methods and technologies will be promoted.

-Achieving food security in every region across our land is paramount.
+A package of climate-smart agriculture methods and technologies will be promoted. - 4.29 Mr. Speaker, achieving food security in every region across our land is paramount.
 It is untenable for any man, woman or child to go hungry for want of basic nutrition in a country of fertile soils and many waters.
-Whether one lives in Kanapang Village in the North Parkaraimas, Assakata Village in Region 1 or on the East Coast of the Demerara River, our Government will ensure that communities are empowered to grow food, both for direct consumption and sale, thereby addressing food security and poverty concerns simultaneously.
-Indeed, our Intermediate Savannahs, Upper Demerara and Berbice regions and Rupununi Savannahs will blossom into the next frontier for agricultural development by 2020.
+Whether you live in Kanapang Village in the North

+Parkaraimas, Assakata Village in Region 1 or on the East Coast of the Demerara River, our Government will ensure that communities are empowered to grow food, both for direct consumption and sale, thereby addressing food security and poverty concerns simultaneously.
+Indeed, Mr. Speaker, our Intermediate Savannahs, Upper Demerara and Berbice Regions and Rupununi Savannahs will blossom into the next frontier for agricultural development by 2020.

-Globally, the agricultural sector is a major contributor towards carbon dioxide emissions, the use of fossil fuel-based fertilisers and the burning of biomass, while fertiliser use itself accounts for a large portion of the nitrous oxides.
+4.30 Globally, the agricultural sector is a major contributor towards carbon dioxide emissions, the use of fossil fuel-based fertilizers and the burning of biomass, while fertilizer use itself accounts for a large portion of the nitrous oxides.
 In order to achieve a green agricultural sector, Government will support restoring and enhancing soil fertility, crop rotations, efficiency in water use, reduction in the use of chemicals, pesticides and herbicides, and reducing food spoilage and loss by expanding the use of post-harvest storage and processing facilities.
-The use of bagasse for cogeneration of electricity is a noteworthy example within the sector and the Government will encourage expanded use of green technologies going forward.
+The use of bagasse for cogeneration of electricity is a noteworthy example within the sector and the Government will encourage expanded use of green technologies, going forward.
 Altogether, these strategic initiatives will transform the agriculture sector into a diversified and productive contributor to national production, exports, sustainable jobs, and household incomes, thereby restoring the sector to its pride of place as a pillar of economic growth and development in our country.